How To Learn Portuguese Fast? [Best 2025 Guide]

 5. Get a Language Exchange Partner

-Language exchange partners are not usually professional teachers, but rather native speakers of your target language who will talk with you online or in person for informal practice.
+Just a note though: Language exchange partners are not usually professional teachers, but rather native speakers of your target language who will talk with you online or in person for informal practice.

 Sometimes, a language exchange partner will want to learn your native language, so you will speak for an hour in your language, then an hour in theirs.
-This is a mutually-beneficial arrangement that doesn't involve payment.
+This is a mutually beneficial arrangement that doesn't involve payment.

 Alternatively, you can pay a Portuguese native to practice Portuguese online with you, without also helping them learn your language.